 WHAT: The best way to savor the season -- and preserve it for later.

 HOW: Throw some chopped rhubarb and sugar in a jar, cover with vodka, and let it sit for a month.

 WHY WE LOVE IT: By taking just a few minutes to throw 3 ingredients in a jar, you can make rhubarb season stretch a little bit longer -- and a killer after-dinner drink while you're at it.
 We also see this mixed with sparkling water (or sparkling wine!) and sipped by the pool. —The Editors

-Place rhubarb pieces in a large clean 1-liter glass jar.
+Place rhubarb pieces in a large clean glass jar.

 Pour vodka into jar and stir all ingredients together.

 Let this concoction sit for 1 month, stirring every so often to help break down the sugar and the fruit.